Next steps

 Living and learning in Detroit is an experience like no other.
 With classrooms and libraries steps away from your front door to pro-athletic events minutes from campus, you'll have access to so many activities both in and outside of the classroom.
 You'll also make new friends and form quick study groups!
 Review your housing options at housing.wayne.edu.

-Submit your AP, IB or dual enrollment transcripts to Wayne State.
+Submit your test scores and final transcripts to Wayne State.

-If you took or are planning to take Advanced Placement or International Baccalaureate exams or you were dual enrolled in high school, be sure to have your information sent to Wayne State so you can received credit for your work.
+If you took or are planning to take Advanced Placement (AP) or International Baccalaureate (IB) exams, be sure to have your test scores sent to WSU once available.
+These scores must be sent to us directly from the testing agency.

 Review placement exam information.